 And now the cast of the Blade reboot is starting to come together, with The Underground Railroad star Aaron Pierre and Pearl star Mia Goth on board.

-Deadline reports that the actor has signed on for an important role in the movie, though details about his role are yet to be disclosed - as with Goth's new role.
+Deadline reports that Pierre signed on for an important role in the movie, though details about his role are yet to be disclosed - as with Goth's new role.

 An appearance from Whitman was hinted at by Eternals VFX Supervisor Stephane Ceretti when speaking to ComicBook.com.

 Ceretti commented on the appearance of Whitman's Ebony Blade in the post-credits scene and noted: "The funny thing is my second on the show, which is Mårten Larsson my additional supervisor, is actually going to be supervising Blade very soon.